15 Nov 2025

 What tools do I need?

-A screwdriver set, spirit level, lubricant spray, and possibly replacement hinge or lock parts.
+A screwdriver set, spirit level, lubricant spray, and possibly replacement hinges or lock components.

 Can I fix a dropped uPVC window myself?